Hermios/Factorio-Model/README.md

 4. Fill the name of the branch to add (Optional)
 5. Validate
 ℹ️ This will create a repository with a branche Master. this one shall never be modified directly.
+The info.json file is as well created, but only for development.
+It is useless to fulfill it properly, as it will be overwritten during the publish process
 Other branches can be created, using Master as basis.

 ## Publish a new release of a mod